goraiashish06/DemoJdbcTemplateProject/README.md

 Java properties file in src/main/resources/config/flashsale.properties.

-h2 url => db.url.
-Default db name is flashsale, and this has to be created before running tests. h2 username => sa h2 password =>
+h2 url => jdbc:h2:~/test, and this has to be created before running tests. h2 username => sa h2 password =>